Contribute

 Example 1: Single Contributor, 3 Data Centers, Two Links

 A single DZD can support multiple links contributed to DoubleZero.
-Figure 2 illustrates a potential topology if a single data center 1 terminates bandwidth to two remote different data centers 2 and 3.
+Figure 2 illustrates a potential topology if a single data center, denoted as 1, terminates bandwidth to two different remote data centers 2 and 3.
 In this scenario, each data center contains only 1 DZD.
 All DZDs are using DIA for user on-ramps as their CYOA interface.

 Example 2: Single Contributor, 3 Data Centers, Three Links